MichaelZhao21/Focus/README.md

 ## TODO

 - Why do I have a config.json file?
+- Change that background to one image for now
 - Change the `b` bolded markdown text to gold color and underline `a` links in `app.css`
 - Go through the `lib/googlefonts.css` file and remove all fonts that I don't use
 - Create a better icon LOL